-(a) Which province or territory has the greatest number of First Nations communities?
+(a) Which province or territory has the greatest number of First Nation communities?

-(b) Which province or territory has the second greatest number of First Nations communities?
+(b) Which province or territory has the second greatest number of First Nation communities?

-(c) Which province or territory has the fewest First Nations communities?
+(c) Which province or territory has the fewest First Nation communities?

 (d) How many communities does your province or territory have?